expo/expo/docs/pages/guides/monorepos.md

 Metro has three separate stages in its bundling process, [documented here](https://facebook.github.io/metro/docs/concepts).
 During the first phase, **Resolution**, Metro resolves your app's required files and dependencies.
 Metro does that with the `watchFolders` option, which is set to the project directory by default.
 This default setting works great for apps that don't use a monorepo structure.

-When using monorepos, your app dependencies are split up into different directories.
+When using monorepos, your app dependencies splits up into different directories.
 Each of these directories must be within the scope of the [watchFolders](https://facebook.github.io/metro/docs/configuration/#watchfolders).
 If a file is outside of that scope, Metro won't be able to find it.
 Setting this path to the root of your monorepo

 As your monorepo increases in size, watching all files within the monorepo becomes slower.
 If you want to speed that up, you can (dynamically) watch the relevant paths to minimize the watch scope.
 For example: